onurtoker/simple8bitCPU/README.md

 programMemory.sv is the program ROM, and mySystem.sv is the testbench.

 Resource utilization resport is given below.

-Less than 1% of the critical resources (LUT,LUTRAM,FF) are used.
-BUFG's are buffers and IO's are IO pins.
+On a BASYS3 board FPGA, less than 1% of the critical resources (LUT,LUTRAM,FF) are used.
+Note that BUFG's are buffers and IO's are IO pins.

 ![Resource utilization](resourceUtil.png)